Harvard-ACMG/knowledge-base/using-slurm-on-cannon-1.md

 ### Problem with Cannon interactive sessions freezing up

 Cannon interactive sessions tend to freeze if you do not type anything at the Unix prompt for a long time.
 To prevent this behavior, add this text to your `~/.ssh/config` file (or create it if it does not exist):
 ```
 Host *
  ServerAliveCountMax 6
  ServerAliveInterval 240
 ```
+This will cause a packet to be sent every 240 seconds = 4 minutes to the interactive job, which should be sufficient to keep it alive.